ministryofjustice/cloud-platform/architecture-decision-record/006-Use-github-as-user-directory.md

 As part of our [planning principles](https://docs.google.com/document/d/1kHaghp-68ooK-NwxozYkScGZThYJVrdOGWf4_K8Wo6s/edit) we highlighted "Building in access control" as a key principle for planning our building our new cloud platform.

-Making this work for the new cloud platform means implementing ways that users can access the various bits of the new infrastructure.
-This is likely to include access to Kubernetes (CLI and API), AWS (things like S3, RDS), GitHub, and any tooling we put on top of Kubernetes that users will access as part of running their apps (e.g. ELK, Prometheus, [Concourse](https://github.com/ministryofjustice/cloud-platform/blob/master/architecture-decision-record/003-Use-Concourse-CI.md)).
+Making this work for the new cloud platform means implementing ways that our users &mdash; mainly developers &mdash; can access the various bits of the new infrastructure.
+This is likely to include access to Kubernetes (CLI and API), AWS (things like S3, RDS), GitHub, and any tooling we put on top of Kubernetes that users will access as part of running their apps (e.g. ELK, [Prometheus](https://github.com/ministryofjustice/cloud-platform/blob/master/architecture-decision-record/005-Use-Promethus-For-Monitoring.md), [Concourse](https://github.com/ministryofjustice/cloud-platform/blob/master/architecture-decision-record/003-Use-Concourse-CI.md)).

 At the current time there is no consistent access policy for tooling.
 We use a mixture of the Google domain, GitHub and AWS accounts to access and manage the various parts of our infrastructure.
 This makes it hard for users to make sure that they have the correct permissions to do what they need to do, resulting in lots of requests for permissions.
 It also makes it harder to manage the user lifecycle (adding, removing, updating user permissions) and to track exactly who has access to what.